Pork Tostadas

 A meal like this one is my absolute favorite.
 I looove pulled meat and crispy tostadas along with meat is the best thing ever.
 Delicious!

-This is a delicious way to enjoy pulled pork instead of the usual sandwhich.
-These will be such a hit at my house.
+This is a delicious way to enjoy pulled pork instead of the usual sandwich.
+These are a hit at my house.
 Thanks for sharing!